This story was originally published on January 16, 2018.

 That was when the inevitable onslaught of tiny, red razor bumps and unsightly ingrowns soon speckled my sensitive bikini line — a result of dragging a razor across it over and over and over again.
-I finally switched to waxing in high school, which was infinitely more painful, yes, but also didn't make my nether regions glow like a pink Starburst.
+I finally switched to waxing in high school, which was infinitely more painful, yes, but also didn't make my nether regions as pink and bumpy as a plucked chicken.

 But more than a decade later, Schick's latest razor launch has me reconsidering my options.
 The brand's newest innovation is called Intuition f.a.b., which stands for forward and backward, and it does exactly what its name implies: shaves from both directions at the same time.
 "The upward-facing blades enact a 'pull' stroke synonymous with traditional uni-directional shaving," Eric Kaplan, a Project Manager on the Research & Development team at Edgewell Personal Care, tells me.
 "The downward-facing blades shave with a 'push' stroke."
 So, you can get the same effect as shaving in both directions, but with just one pass of the razor this time.